Queen Inye: Marriage and palace life

 Lady Yi was married to King Munjong of Goryeo as his second wife and honoured as Princess Yeondeok since she stayed in "Yeondeok Palace" and sometimes called as Consort Yeondeok.
 They had their first son in 1047 and two years later, she gave birth into their second son and formally became the queen consort in 1052, which this event was celebrated by many provinces.
 Beside that, she also bore Munjong 8 other sons and 4 daughters, but two of their daughters died too early.
 Her position was further consolidated upon her eldest son crowned as the crown prince in 1054.

 In 1083, her husband died and their eldest son ascended the throne as Sunjong of Goryeo.
 However, the new king was said to be very grieved for his father's death and died not long after that, which he was succeeded by his younger brother, Seonjong of Goryeo.
-In 1083, the king formally honoured his mother as a queen mother after bestowed the Queen Dowager Palace to her and congratulatory messages were sent from each province along with a whopping 100,000 pieces of cloth were given to her.
+In 1083, the king formally honoured his mother as 'the queen mother' after bestowed the Queen Dowager Palace to her and congratulatory messages were sent from each province along with a whopping 100,000 pieces of cloth were given to her.
 Also, it was said that Tamna Province sent some envoy as a tribute to the royal palace.
 Since this, she lived in "Jasu Hall" until her death.